JAS-315/JAS-315.github.io/projects/dataplant.md

 ### 1f: Attribute/Instance Selection
 ### 1f-i: Attribute and Instance Deletion Strategies for Missing Values

 I examined the number of missing values in each column and row and decided outright to (programmatically) remove any attribute that had over 25% and any instance that had over 10% missing values.
 This left very few missing values in the data.
-I replaced these with the means of each attribute, similar to the example from section 1d-i (referred to as “deletionset,” elsewhere).
+I replaced these with the means of each attribute, similar to the example from section 1d-i (referred to as “Deletionset,” elsewhere).

 ### 1f-ii: Using Correlations to Reduce the Number of Attributes